mikeknep/dotfiles/README.md

 **CAUTION 2**: This script is currently all or nothing--you can't "opt in" to, say, my vim and rspec settings but keep your bash and git settings.
 I will improve the script soon to allow picking and choosing of different groups.

+## Re: Vundle Bundles

+I use [Vundle](https://github.com/gmarik/Vundle.vim) to manage my vim plugins.
+However, it looks like gmarik has slightly changed some config settings since I cloned it down and began using it.
+If you run my setup script and experience problems with the Vundle plugins, take a look at Vundle's README and adjust `~/dotfiles/vim/vim.bundles` as needed (hint: it probably has to do with the runtime path and/or the `call vundle#begin()`/`call vundle#end()` commands).

 ## Secrets

 If you have bash environment variables that need to be kept secret, create a "secret" directory in the bash directory (`mkdir ~/dotfiles/bash/secret`) and add any files you need there.
 Your .bashrc will source these files, but they will not be tracked by git.
 (See `~/dotfiles/.gitignore` and `~/dotfiles/bash/bash`.)